graphql-dotnet/server/README.md

 For more advanced configurations, see the overloads and configuration options available for the various builder methods, listed below.
-Methods and properties contain XML comments to provide assistance while coding with Visual Studio.
+Methods and properties contain XML comments to provide assistance while coding with your IDE.

 | Builder interface       | Method                  | Description |
 |-------------------------|-------------------------|-------------|